CappyT/g14control/README.md

 Not yet fully.
 See TODO for information about that.

 #### What about Linux?
-While is possibile to port this app to Linux, at the moment is engineered to work only on Windows.
+While is possible to port this app to Linux, at the moment is engineered to work only on Windows.
 It will be ported to Linux someday as I see the need for it.

 ### Installation
 Download the latest release zip from GitHub: https://github.com/CappyT/g14control/releases